Job Title: WellFit Instructor

 - Evening activity instruction (Monday, Tuesday) (1 hour).

-- Wednesday cabin coverage to facilitate counsellor evening off.
+- Tuesday or Wednesday cabin coverage to facilitate counsellor evening off.

 - Sunday Camper Registration (work brigades, registration, evening program).

-- Saturday Check-Out (3 hours on Saturday, twice a summer).
+- Saturday Check-Out (3 hours on Saturday, as scheduled).

 - Work One "Holdover Weekend".
 Friday evening cabin supervision (if required) and provide programming and supervision for holdover campers (campers here 2+ weeks) Saturday and Sunday.